Fakorede/autocomply/RQs/RQ6/README.md

 > What is the distribution of compatibility issues across these categories in real-world Android Auto apps?

-### Distribution of Android Auto Compatibility Issues by Category
+**Table: Distribution of Android Auto Compatibility Issues by Category**

 | Issue category | # of Issues | # of Apps |
 |---|---|---|